Skip to main content

 ${VAR_NAME}

 Each variable reference is replaced at startup by the value of the environment variable.
 The replacement is case-sensitive and occurs before the configuration file is parsed.
-References to undefined variables throw an error unless you specify a default value or custom error text.
+Referencing undefined variables throws an error unless you specify a default value or custom error text.

 To specify a default value, use: